Phone: 914-997-2500 Ext. 107

 Ms. Mitchel has twice been awarded a Certificate of Distinguished Service, by the Westchester County Office of the County Executive, for her legal service to the citizens of Westchester County.
 She received the Legal Services of the Hudson Valley Pro Bono Volunteer Award in 2017.
 In 2011, Ms. Mitchel was awarded the Diane White Legal Advocacy Award by the Pace Women’s Justice Center.

 Ms. Mitchel serves on the Executive Committee of the Friends of Gail Advisory Board of the Pace Women’s Justice Center.
+She is also a founding and current board member of New Dawn Family Resource Centers, Inc., a not-for-profit providing support in Northern Westchester to victims of domestic violence, human trafficking, elder abuse, sexual assault and teen violence.
 She previously served as a board member of Hope’s Door and on the Resource Committee of the Summer Justice Academy for Young Women, co-sponsored by the New York Chapter of the National Association of Women Judges and Pace Law School.
 Ms. Mitchel is a lifetime member of the Harvard-Radcliffe Club of Westchester, a former member of its Schools and Scholarships Committee and a former member of its Board of Governors.